Server data from the Official MCP Registry

 uv run sauce-api-mcp-rdc

-Both will output: Error: This server is not meant to be run interactively โ this is correct behavior (they're meant to be called by MCP clients).
+Both will print Error: This server is not meant to be run interactively — this is expected (they communicate over

 {